 Dutch Colony Coffee Co.

-Nestled in the gourmand wonderland that is Pasarbella farmer’s market, Dutch Colony is a casual, open-concept café space.
+With four branches all over Singapore, Dutch Colony is a casual, open-concept café space.
 You’ll surely spot the racks of coffee beans (they retail over 10-12 carefully sourced single origins) and brewing accessories and equipment.
 It’s all about being involved in the entire bean to cup experience, so travelling to coffee farms and engaging the farmers is something that they earnestly advocate and practise.
 Interested to learn more about your favourite beverage?
 Check out Dutch Colony’s Facebook page for information on their slew of coffee workshops (at wallet-friendly prices) like coffee appreciation, coffee cupping, basic barista, and latte art workshops!

 Dutch Colony Coffee Co., various locations.